hamid-hpd/captcha/README.md

 ```

 ## How to use
-You can use following helper functions in your project to get Captcha image.
+You can use the following helper functions in your project to get a Captcha image
 ```php
     captcha(); // returns image